 Guess what?
 There is NOTHING wrong with that!
 Except, it is ALL wrong when you have no direction or life has lost its meaning because of the routine you’ve gotten used to.
 If you set goals before you get started on anything, you know what you want to achieve, what will satisfy you, and what truly matters to you.
 You will only ever set a goal for something that means so much to you.
 A goal gets you out of autopilot mode and into a purposeful, passionate journey toward your dreams.

 Goals defy demotivation and lack of focus.
 Sure, everyone experiences unproductive days once in a while.
 Without goals, you might listen to the distracting voice in your head that lures you into prioritizing low-value activities like watching TV or playing video games instead of working on that sales pitch or learning a new craft.
-With goals in the forefront, your motivation is sky-high and limitless.
+With goals at the forefront, your motivation is sky-high and limitless.
 When you are having a bad day, your goals remind you that it is just one day and you can still make it better.
 They also nudge you when you are distracted.
 You just feel it there, there’s the writing on the wall that keeps you going every day: FOCUS.

 Is There a Non-Direct Flight?